Last Thursday I was awakened from my hard bench in our hospital room at 3:00AM by Carson who wanted to tell me something.

 unless it isn’t.

 Long term trauma changes your perspective on everything.
 The five of us already know that we are “not normal.”
 Our family doesn’t focus on anything that is trivial or doesn’t matter in the scope of eternity.
-We keep up with a couple of TV shows as a little distraction, but overall we don’t care about sports, don’t have hobbies, and we don’t plan anything that is not more than an hour ahead.
-We don’t worry about small stuff or relate easily to those who complain about rain, parking spots or whether the Starbucks employee got their coffee right.
+We don’t care about sports, don’t have hobbies, and we don’t plan anything that is not more than an hour ahead.
+We don’t worry about small stuff or relate easily to those who complain about rain, parking spots or whether the Starbucks employee made their coffee right.